mk-fg/fgtk/README.rst

 ''''''
 .. _toogg: desktop/media/toogg

-Any-media-to-ogg convertor, using ffmpeg and - optionally (with -l/--loudnorm) - its `loudnorm filter`_ (EBU R128 loudness normalization) in double-pass mode.
+Any-media-to-ogg convertor, using ffmpeg, encoding stuff in parallel, optionally cutting and splitting files, adding chapter-marks, using ffmpeg `loudnorm filter`_ (EBU R128 loudness normalization) in double-pass mode, etc.

-Main purpose is to turn anything that has audio track in it into podcast for an audio player.
+Main purpose is to turn anything that has audio track in it into a podcast for an audio player, and split N-hour-long audiobooks into easier to manage chunks

-Can process several source files or URLs (whatever youtube-dl accepts) in parallel, split large files into chunks (processed concurrently), displays progress (from ``ffmpeg -progress`` pipe), python/asyncio.
+Displays progress on its concurrent jobs (from ``ffmpeg -progress`` pipe), uses python/asyncio.

-loudnorm filter is fairly recent addition to ffmpeg (added in 3.1 release of 2016-06-27, has libebur128 built-in in 3.2+), and might not be available in distros by default.

 Needs youtube-dl installed if URLs are specified instead of regular files.